cunhatalisca/todo-list-react/README.md

 ## To-do List

-The medicine app is a task management app.
+The to-do list is a task management app.

 ## Technologies used ans tools: